saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Unit functions
 - If a function has no return statement then it return type is `Unit`, which can be omitted.
-- They define no return type and have no return statement.
-- Kotlin uses the `Unit` return type to signify a function that returns no value (no return statement).

 ### Functions with nothing as return type
 - Function is guaranteed to never successfully complete.
-- the function will either throw an exception or for some other reason never return to where it was called.
+- The function will either throw an exception or for some other reason never return to where it was called.

 ```kotlin
 // Always throws [NotImplementedError] stating